 An economy driven by equality

-In Scotland, the wealthiest 10% of the population own almost 45% of the wealth whilst the least wealthy 50% own 9% of the wealth.
-This means that Scotland remains one of the most unequal countries in the world.
+Scotland remains one of the most economically unequal countries in the world.
+The wealthiest 10% of the population own almost 45% of the wealth while half the population own 9% of the wealth.

 The Church supports a wide range of initiatives designed to tackle social and economic inequality, including the work of WEvolution, the Poverty Truth Commission, credit unions, job clubs, the Scottish Living Wage, and Fair Trade.
 Some local congregations provide debt advice, access to affordable credit, and support for people looking for paid employment opportunities

 Each of these initiatives represent efforts to imagine the economy differently - where the economy serves people rather than people serving the economy.

 The Church is involved with several campaigns and organisations working to address economic inequality in Scotland and the UK.
 Learn more about Good Money Week, credit unions, welfare reform, and more.

 Our financial decisions can have a great impact on the world around us, whether on the environment or society.